 The folks at Nespresso saw my blog post about the Grand Chef Rendezvous event I was invited to and wanted to thank me for writing it, but really, I should be the one thanking them!
 I do not mean to sound so sponsored, but they are one of the best companies I have worked with.
 They also did not ask me to write a review or even publish this post but I seriously wanted to share my excitement and how much I have been loving this beautiful piece of machinery, but they did send me a bonus Burr grinder for my troubles, which I thought was really sweet of them.

 All the machines come with a tasting of the different coffee flavors Nespresso has to offer.
-Some of them are for espressos, others for lungos and even three decaf options for people that already have that inner built-up energy.
+Some of them are for espressos, others for lungos and even three decaf options for people that already have that inner built-up energy, you can use the coffee grinder machine finder to find the best ones for you.

 My roommates and I set up the machine earlier in the week and had a mini mid-day coffee commencement to welcome the Gran Maestria to our house.